 From the outside, everything may appear to be all shiny tiaras, perfect place settings and elegant royal waves, but behind the scenes some of our favourite blue-blooded aristocrats have ruffled the palace's feathers big time - all in the name of love.

-From Hollywood heavyweights, illicit love affairs to the ultimate sacrifice of giving up the crown, we look back at the top royal romances that shocked the palace and rocked the world...
+From Hollywood heavyweights, illicit love affairs to the ultimate sacrifice of giving up the crown, we look back at the most scandalous royal romances that shocked the palace and rocked the world...

 She was America's silver screen sweetheart but Grace Kelly was destined to star in one of the greatest love stories of the 20th century.

 The year was 1955, the then 25-year-old was at the height of her career after winning her very first Oscar.

 Heading to the glitz and glamour of Monaco, the actress was there to promote her new film, attend a few media appearances and meet a Prince.

 At the time of their first enounter, Grace was dating French actor Jean-Pierre Aumont, but the blonde beauty had already caught Prince Rainier's attention.

 Following their meeting, Grace returned back to the States to begin filming her latest role as a princess in the The Swan.
 It was during this time she and Rainer began writing to one another.

 By the end of the year, they were engaged and the press (rightly so) dubbed it "The Wedding of the Century".
 Across the world, people celebrated the fact that a former girl from Philadelphia could end up as Grace the Princess of Monaco.

 She famously mused, "When I married Prince Rainier, I married the man and not what he represented or what he was."